-Messaging events and service responses will be redirected to a store interface implementation inside your app that you register on SDK initialisation.
+Messaging events and service responses are redirected to a store interface implementation inside your app that you register on SDK initialisation.

 // create an instance of CMPStoreFactoryBuildable implementing class and keep reference to it somewhere